kaBeech/tensort/README.md

     lengths.
 Maybe add a condition where if the array is short (say, less than 8 to 10 elements), the algorithm will run a very naive but robust sorting algorithm instead of Quick Sort

+### Idea Two (Parallel)

+Similar to Idea One, but instead of running the identical Basesorts sequentially,
+    run them in parallel and before each operation check to make sure both algorithms are planning to run the same operation.
+If they are not, re-calculate the operations and check again (or restart the algorithms)

+### Idea Three (Hybrid)

+Similar to Idea One, but instead of running the identical Basesorts sequentially,
+    choose two different base sorting algotithms